kulkarni-jay/DSA_Mini_Project/README.txt

 -S.Y.
 B.tech Comp

 I have implemented the math.h library as part of mini-project.
-To test the functions I have written a test file which will handle the test cases.
+To distinguish between my functions and the original functions the name of my functions end with an 'e'. test.c has been used to test the functions. inputfile is the file used to provide data to test.c to test the functions.